Markov cubature rules for polynomial processes: Abstract

 holds for all $i=1,\ldots,M$, $t\in\T$, and $p\in\Pol_n(E)$. \end{definition}

 \begin{remark} In condition~\eqref{eq:Matchmoments}, $\E_{x_i}[p(X_t)]$ denotes the expectation with respect to the probability measure $\P_{x_i}$ while $\E_{x_i}[p(Y_t)]$ denotes the expectation with respect to the probability measure $\P_{x_i}^Y$ associated to the finite state Markov process $Y$.
-We adopt this convention throughout the paper.\end{remark} Suppose that $Y$ is a $n$-Markov cubature rule for $X$ on $\T$.
+We adopt this convention throughout the paper.\end{remark}

+Suppose that $Y$ is a $n$-Markov cubature rule for $X$ on $\T$.
 The moment-matching condition~\eqref{eq:Matchmoments} can be rewritten as

 for all $i=1,\ldots,M$, $t\in\T$, and $p\in\Pol_n(E)$.
 Hence, for any $i=1,\ldots, M$ and $t\in\T$, the points $x_1,\ldots,x_M$ together with the transition probabilities $ \P_{x_i}^Y(Y_t=x_1),\ldots, \P_{x_i}^Y(Y_t=x_M)$ define an $n$-cubature rule for the law of $X_t$ with respect to $\P_{x_i}$.
-We observe that in this case, contrary to classical cubature rules, the matched moments depend on the cubature points and these points are used for all times $t\in\T$.
-In addition, as stated in Propostition~\ref{eq:timeconsistency} below, the properties of the weights inherited by the Markov property of $Y$ guarantee time-consistency features of these cubature rules.
+We highlight that for Markov cubature rules, contrary to classical cubature rules, the matched moments depend on the cubature points, and the same points are used for all times $t\in\T$.
+In addition, as stated in Theorem~\ref{thm:timeconsistency} below, the properties of the weights inherited by the Markov property of Y guarantee time-consistency features of these cubature rules for polynomial processes.
+This time-consistency is desirable to conduct path-dependent computations as the ones presented in the numerical examples in Section~\ref{sec:approxMarkov}.

-We will also consider a relaxed version of $n$-Markov cubature.
+We will also consider relaxed versions of $n$-Markov cubature rules.
 Indeed, it turns out that the notion of an $n$-Markov cubature rule is too stringent in general.
 To see why, suppose $X$ is given as the solution of an SDE of the form

 Under linear growth conditions on the coefficients, one has the estimate